 Homeschooling doesn’t have to be complicated.
-At Learn + Live, we believe the best learning happens organically in the life you already love-and we strive to create and share simple, fun, and educational lesson ideas and activities you’ll enjoy doing as much as your child.
-Below is a sample of what our lesson plans look like.
+At the Learn + Live Letter, we believe the best learning happens organically in the life you already love-and we strive to create and share simple, fun, and educational lesson ideas and activities you’ll enjoy doing as much as your child.
+Below is a sample of what a unit study includes.
 Have questions?
 Contact us as email@example.com.
 Ready to subscribe?
 (Yay!)
-Click here to get our simplified lessons sent directly to your inbox twice a month.
+Click here to get our unit lessons sent directly to your inbox twice a month.

 Note: Occasionally we include project upgrades (for kids ready for more) and modifications (which can be useful for including younger siblings).
 We’ll mark those with the plus (+) or minus (-) symbols.